Saint Peter: Relics

 According to a letter quoted by Bede, Pope Vitalian sent a cross containing filings said to be from Peter's chains to the queen of Oswy, Anglo-Saxon King of Northumbria in 665, as well as unspecified relics of the saint to the king.
 The skull of Saint Peter is claimed to reside in the Archbasilica of Saint John Lateran since at least the ninth century, alongside the skull of Saint Paul.

 In 1950, human bones were found buried underneath the altar of St. Peter's Basilica.
 The bones have been claimed by many to have been those of Peter.
 An attempt to contradict these claims was made in 1953 by the excavation of what some believe to be Saint Peter's tomb in Jerusalem.
 However along with this supposed tomb in Jerusalem bearing his previous name Simon (but not Peter), tombs bearing the names of Jesus, Mary, James, John, and the rest of the apostles were also found at the same excavation—though all these names were very common among Jews at the time.

 In the 1960s, items from the excavations beneath St Peter's Basilica were re-examined, and the bones were identified as male.
 A forensic examination found them to be a male of about 61 years of age from the 1st century.
 This caused Pope Paul VI in 1968 to announce them most likely to be the relics of Apostle Peter.
-On 24 November 2013, Pope Francis presented part of the relics, consisting of bone fragments, for the first time in public during a Mass celebrated in St. Peter's Square.
-On 2 July 2019, it was announced that Pope Francis had transferred nine of these bone fragments within a bronze reliquary to Orthodox Ecumenical Patriarch Bartholomew of Constantinople.
+In November 2013, Pope Francis presented part of the relics, consisting of bone fragments, for the first time in public during a Mass celebrated in St. Peter's Square.
+In July 2019, it was announced that Pope Francis had transferred nine of these bone fragments within a bronze reliquary to Orthodox Ecumenical Patriarch Bartholomew of Constantinople.
 Bartholomew, who serves as head of the Eastern Orthodox Christian church, described the gesture as "brave and bold".
-Pope Francis has said his decision was born "out of prayer" and intended as a sign of the ongoing work towards communion between the Orthodox and Catholic Churches.
+Pope Francis has said his decision was born "out of prayer" and intended as a sign of the ongoing work towards communion between the Orthodox and Catholic churches.
 The majority of Saint Peter's remains, however, are still preserved in Rome, under the high altar of St. Peter's Basilica.